+You should perform a patch test as stated above before applying this to your skin to make sure you do not get an allergic reaction.
 Use this mask once or twice a week to brighten the skin, lighten the appearance of dark spots and help clear-up acne blemishes.
 To simplify, cut a tomato in half and dip it into a bowl of milk.
 Rub the milk-covered tomato over your face, avoiding the delicate eye and lip areas.
 Let it dry on the skin overnight and then wash with mild soap and lukewarm water first thing in the morning.
 Follow with your typical skincare regimen.

 What Does Tomato and Milk Do for the Skin?

 Tomato and milk, when used together on the face, help to whiten and brighten the skin.
 Tomatoes contain natural bleaching agents that work in tandem with the lactic acid found in milk to reduce hyperpigmentation.
 In fact, applying a tomato dipped in milk to the face (as outlined above under the subheading entitled: What is a Good Tomato Mask for the Face?) can lighten the skin up to one full shade after 3 weeks of daily use!

 It’s recommended to apply tomato and milk to the face in the evening and leave on overnight for the best results.
 After the 3 weeks, you should notice a whiter, brighter complexion and skin that appears more even-toned with a smoother texture.
 Watch for any signs of irritation, such as redness, itching or hives as these are all indicators of an allergic reaction.
 Again, do a patch test on the inside your wrist before applying to the face.